gaseri/website/docs/en/teaching/materials/llvm-development.md

 # Developing with the LLVM compiler infrastructure

-[LLVM](https://llvm.org/) is a well-known open-source compiler and toolchain we'll be using for the course.
+During the course we will use [LLVM](https://llvm.org/)., which is a well-known open-source compiler and toolchain.
 It is distributed under the [Apache License 2.0 with LLVM Exceptions](https://releases.llvm.org/13.0.1/LICENSE.TXT).
-Due to its popularity, various LLVM programs and libraries are packaged for many operating systems, including [Debian GNU/Linux](https://tracker.debian.org/pkg/llvm-defaults), [Arch Linux](https://archlinux.org/packages/extra/x86_64/llvm/), and [FreeBSD](https://www.freshports.org/devel/llvm/).
-Therefore we could install LLVM from the operating system repository, but doing so would prevent us from modifying its source code later.
+Due to its popularity, there are various LLVM programs and libraries are packaged for many operating systems, including [Debian GNU/Linux](https://tracker.debian.org/pkg/llvm-defaults), [Arch Linux](https://archlinux.org/packages/extra/x86_64/llvm/), and [FreeBSD](https://www.freshports.org/devel/llvm/).
+Therefore we could install LLVM from the operating system repository, although this would later prevent us from modifying its source code.

 ## Setting up the integrated development environment

-We'll be using [Visual Studio Code](https://code.visualstudio.com/) as the integrated development enviroment going forward.
-However, using any development enviroment for C++ is acceptable, including [Qt Creator](https://www.qt.io/product/development-tools), [CLion](https://www.jetbrains.com/clion/), [CodeLite](https://codelite.org/), [NetBeans](https://netbeans.apache.org/), and [Eclipse](https://www.eclipse.org/).
+Furthermore we will also use the [Visual Studio Code](https://code.visualstudio.com/) as the integrated development enviroment.
+However, the use of any development enviroment for C++ is acceptable, including [Qt Creator](https://www.qt.io/product/development-tools), [CLion](https://www.jetbrains.com/clion/), [CodeLite](https://codelite.org/), [NetBeans](https://netbeans.apache.org/), and [Eclipse](https://www.eclipse.org/).

 !!! note
-    The commands below assume that a [Unix-like](https://en.wikipedia.org/wiki/Unix-like) operating system is used, which includes Linux, FreeBSD, macOS, illumOS, and many others, but not Windows.
+    The commands below assume that the [Unix-like](https://en.wikipedia.org/wiki/Unix-like) operating system is used, which includes Linux, FreeBSD, macOS, illumOS, and many others, but not Windows.
 To get a Unix-like environment on Windows 10 and newer, it is recommended to use the [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install), [Windows Terminal](https://docs.microsoft.com/en-us/windows/terminal/install), and [Visual Studio Code Remote - WSL](https://code.visualstudio.com/docs/remote/wsl) extension.

 First, install the [C/C++ Extension Pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools-extension-pack), which will install [C/C++](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) and [CMake](https://marketplace.visualstudio.com/items?itemName=twxs.cmake) extensions.
 More details about these extensions can be found in the [C/C++ for Visual Studio Code](https://code.visualstudio.com/docs/languages/cpp) guide.

 ## Building the LLVM compiler infrastructure from source

-In the following we will more or less follow the [Getting started with the LLVM System](https://llvm.org/docs/GettingStarted.html) from the [Getting Started/Tutorials section](https://llvm.org/docs/GettingStartedTutorials.html).
+Hereafter we will more or less follow the directions of [Getting started with the LLVM System](https://llvm.org/docs/GettingStarted.html) from the [Getting Started/Tutorials section](https://llvm.org/docs/GettingStartedTutorials.html).

-LLVM source code can be downloaded from its [releases page](https://releases.llvm.org/).
-We'll be using the latest patch release from the latest series at the starting time of the course, [release 13.0.1](https://releases.llvm.org/download.html#13.0.1).
+It is possible to download the LLVM source code from its [releases page](https://releases.llvm.org/).
+At the time of the start of the course We'll be using the latest patch release from the latest series [release 13.0.1](https://releases.llvm.org/download.html#13.0.1).

 We'll be following [Building LLVM with CMake](https://llvm.org/docs/13.0.1/CMake.html) from [LLVM documentation](https://llvm.org/docs/13.0.1/), section [User Guides](https://llvm.org/docs/13.0.1/UserGuides.html).
 We'll start by creating a directory for LLVM project: